dhollander8991/cymulate/readme.md

 ```
 https://github.com/dhollander8991/cymulate.git
 ```
-And after that run npm install
+And after that run npm install.
 There is a chance you will need to install testcafe globaly

 ### Runing the program